-In 2021, tuition for full-time students at Richard Bland College of The College of William and Mary was $6,000 a year for in-state students and $11,790 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2021, tuition for full-time students at Richard Bland College of The College of William and Mary was $6,000 a year for in-state students and $11,970 a year for out-of-state students.

-Tuition for international students at Richard Bland College of The College of William and Mary is $19,710 per year.
+International students can expect to pay 19,710 per year for tuition at Richard Bland College of The College of William and Mary.

 Tuition at Bland is higher for international students than it is for out-of-state students.